getvero/vero/README.markdown

 Previously all Vero accounts supported two environments: *test* and *live*.
 This feature has been deprecated in favour of one account with multiple projects.

 The gem will continue to support development_mode but will require you to explicitly set it in the initialiser.
 We recommend migrating your account as soon as possible.
+If you have any questions, please contact support@getvero.com.

     Vero::App.init do |config|
       config.development_mode = !Rails.env.production? # or use true